akshat2708/TASKVALLEY/README.md

 # TASKVALLEY
 Full-Usser authentication with realtime screen recording using node.js, express.js, javascript , mongodb, html,css, jwt token, ejs

-It will run on Localhost:5000 port
+It will run on Localhost:5000 or it will also run on IP Address or port

 Required Packages: mongoose,ejs,express,path, cookie-parser, jwt, mongodb